Last Updated on 8th August 2022 by Steve

 Summer skiing at Canada’s Blackcomb ski resort takes place on the Horstmann glacier and runs from the first week in June through to the middle of July.

-Timberline bills itself as the only year-round ski area in North America.
-The skiing and a popular terrain park are located on the slopes of the volcanic Mt Hood on the Palmer glacier in Oregon.
+Timberline, one of the larger ski resorts in Oregon, bills itself as the only year-round ski area in North America.
+The skiing and a popular terrain park are located on the slopes of the volcanic Mt Hood.
 The summer ski season runs from the beginning of June through to the beginning of September (Labor Day) and then, given good snow and weather conditions, opens three days a week in September and October.